ci-lab-cz/easydock/docs/advanced.md

     - Increases computational time proportionally to the number of rings
     - May result in much longer simulation times for compounds with multiple saturated rings

-!!! bug "Known Issue"
-    Currently doesn't work correctly with Vina/Smina scoring in Gnina due to score direction assumptions.
-Will be fixed in future releases.

 ## Containerized Programs

 Run docking programs through Docker/Singularity/Apptainer containers.